Octavian47/Traffic-tracker/README.md

 ## Testing
 This project uses the Mocha testing framework, along with Chai and Sinon for assertions and test doubles.
-You can run the tests by executing the following command in the project directory in a terminal:
+You can run the tests by executing the following command in the Server-Side directory in a terminal:

     npm test